mscharstrom/platforms_wiki/kubernetes_k3s.md

 <br>

-If you created the ~/.kube config you migt want to remove that folder as well.
+Also, if you created the ~/.kube config you migt want to remove that folder as well.
+But be careful so that you don't delete any config files that you might need.

 `rm -rf ~/.kube`